AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 So far, I've asserted that percentage padding and margins reference the width of their containing block.
 While this is true, it only tells half the story.
 Percentages may also refer to the height of the containing block, depending on the document's **writing mode**.

 By default, a web page is set up to use a **horizontal writing mode**, where text flows from left to right (LTR).
-This is thanks to the `writing-mode` CSS property, which can take on the following values:
+This is thanks to the `writing-mode` CSS property, which can take on these values:

 <table>
   <thead>